Rudhirbabu/Parkinsons-Disease-Classification-using-Machine-Learning/README.md

 ![image](https://github.com/Rudhirbabu/Parkinsons-Disease-Classification-using-Machine-Learning/assets/57451819/92eba18f-4a75-44b0-b363-ac71e1369b80)

+The figure above shows the confusion matrix for the logistic regression classifier application on the Speech recording dataset for Parkinson's disease.

 ## 2. Gaussian Naive Bayes Classifier
 Naive Bayes classifiers are a collection of classification algorithms based on Bayes’ Theorem.
 It's a family of algorithms